Header Image: The 3 Sisters

 Movies were the things that the girls liked doing least, which is hardly surprising - but they are the things that best survived the decades.
 The whims of film-makers, so disliked by the girls - such as imposing singing styles, adding freckles, glasses and braids for 'appearance' - didn't happen with radio, records, club appearances, etc.

-Please use a navigation link in the left column to continue, or look now at a list of their preserved performances...
+Please use a navigation link in the menu to continue, or look now at a list of their preserved performances...

 Onwards to 1935